StarterInc/StackGen/README.md

 brew install node
 ```

-> NOTE: Currently Ignite is configured for generation of MySQL database schemas.
+> NOTE: Currently StackGen is configured for generation of MySQL database schemas.

 **Roadmap** Support for PostgreSQL, Oracle, and noSQL databases TBD

 #### Development Best Practices

-- Fork the Ignite project and leverage github with Conventional Commits  [Conventional Commits](https://conventionalcommits.org/)
+- Fork the StackGen project and leverage github with Conventional Commits  [Conventional Commits](https://conventionalcommits.org/)

 - Only connect to database server via https.